mateo9x/libraryApp/README.md

-# recruitmentapp
+# libraryApp
 ## 0. At the beginning:

-This is my recruitment task.
+This is my example app.
 Password: admin:admin

 ## 1. Table of contents